 - The X-axis and Y-axis represent the attribute.

-- The blue color represents class label democrat and the red color represents class label republican.
+- The blue color represents the class label democrat and the red color represents the class label republican.

 - Jitter is used to view Clusters.

 - Click the box on the right-hand side of the window to change the x coordinate attribute and view clustering with respect to other attributes.

 K means clustering is a simple cluster analysis method.
 The number of clusters can be set using the setting tab.
 The centroid of each cluster is calculated as the mean of all points within the clusters.
 With the increase in the number of clusters, the sum of square errors is reduced.
 The objects within the cluster exhibit similar characteristics and properties.
 The clusters represent the class labels.

 The method of representing data through graphs and plots with the aim to understand data clearly is data visualization.

 There are many ways to represent data.
 Some of them are as follows: